Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Alignment and Evaluation

 \subsection{Results}

-We train the reward models on the ratings feedback data and the rankings feedback data collected from GPT-3.5-Turbo (\S \ref{subsec:ai_feedback}).
-We present the win-rates for the SFT and the Best-of-n policies on the unseen instructions evaluated by humans and GPT-3.5-Turbo in Figure \ref{exp_fig:pull_figure}.
+We train the reward models on the ratings and rankings feedback data collected from GPT-3.5-Turbo.
+We present the win-rates for the base LLM and the Best-of-n policies on the unseen instructions evaluated by humans and GPT-3.5-Turbo in Figure \ref{exp_fig:pull_figure}.

 \paragraph{Best-of-n policies outperforms SFT.}

 We find that randomly sampling from the $n$ ($=64$) candidate responses from the SFT model (labeled as `SFT' in the figure) achieves a win-rate of $33.9\%$ against DaVinci-003 using pairwise judgments from the humans.
 Further, we observe that the Best-of-64 achieves a win-rate of $39.2\%$ and $45.1\%$ against DaVinci-003 using the reward models trained with ratings and rankings feedback, respectively.
 We observe a similar trend for the reward models trained with the ratings feedback using humans and AI as the evaluators.
 This indicates that the feedback collected at scale from AI LLMs is useful for improving the alignment of the SFT.